-Workplace bullying is a widespread problem that is gaining momentum.
-In fact, studies show that nearly half of all U.S. workers are affected by workplace bullying and up to one-fifth of the typical workforce is subjected to bullying at any one time.
+Workplace bullying is a widespread problem that's been gaining momentum.
+In fact, studies show that nearly half of all U.S. workers are affected by workplace bullying.

 Bonnie Russell: Triumphing Over a Workplace Bully

 "After my supervisor at a privately owned legal advertising firm put his hands on me in anger and shoved me out of his office, I called the police.
-In front of the entire sales crew, I began the conversation with, "I'd like to report an assault," and then supplied the details.
+In front of the entire sales crew, I began the conversation with, 'I'd like to report an assault,' then I supplied the details.
 The staff reacted quickly.

 Angela Anderson: Fired by a Bully

-Natalie K. Camper, Ph.D., Founder & President, The Bully-Proof Company: Bullying Inspired a New Business
+Natalie K. Camper, Ph.D., Founder and President, The Bully-Proof Company

-"When I was bullied at 18 I just lived with it and kept my head down.
-To my good fortune, a wonderful man, rungs above me in terms of age and experience, would magically appear and intervene on my behalf.
-He had some sort of instinct for when the big boss was cornering me and would distract him.
+"When I was bullied at 18, I just lived with it and kept my head down.
+To my good fortune, a wonderful man who was rungs above me in terms of age and experience would magically appear and intervene on my behalf.
+He had some sort of instinct for when the big boss was cornering me and he would distract him.

 "After 20 years as a consultant/trainer on sexual harassment and discrimination, I founded The Bully-Proof Company due to the terrible statistics and the stark reality that adult bullying victims have to deal with at work.
-Thirty-seven percent of U.S. employees say they have been bullied or have witnessed a bullying incident at work; that adds up to 73 million people."
+Thirty-seven percent of U.S. employees say they have been bullied or have witnessed a bullying incident at work.
+That adds up to about 73 million people."